 Claire Suellentrop and Georgiana Laudi address the unique struggles of SaaS marketers, based on their firsthand experience building brands (pretty much from scratch) as the Director of Marketing at Calendly and VP of Marketing at Unbounce.

 SaaS Marketer Essentials is a 12-week program that helps marketers at high-growth SaaS companies stop spinning their wheels, think more strategically, and drive business results.
-Limited enrollment is open from May 1st to 10th, 2019.
 Marketers can signup or join the waitlist here.

 Forget The Funnel also offers free weekly workshops for SaaS marketers, on topics ranging from content strategy, to optimization, to analytics.
 Sign up for free here.